Embedding mapping class groups into finite products of trees: Introduction

-These two corollaries then descend from studying embeddings of quasi-trees of spaces to instead studying embeddings of curve graphs, coned-off graphs and subgroups $H_i$, \cite{BH09,Hu11}.
-It follows from work of Buyalo \cite{Bu05b}, that curve graphs and coned-off graphs can be quasi-isometrically embedded into a finite product of trees.
-This requires the Masur-Minsky theorems that curve complexes are hyperbolic and admit a family of tight geodesics, Bowditch's results on tight geodesics in coned-off graphs and the Bell-Fujiwara bounds on asymptotic dimension of such spaces, \cite{MM99,MM00,Bo08, BF08}. \m {\bf Plan of the paper:\ }Section \ref{introRBP} gives the precise definition of the relative bottleneck property and proves that it is satisfied by all quasi-trees of spaces constructed from the axiomatisation in \cite{BBF10}.
-We also prove that the property is a quasi-isometry invariant, which completes the reverse implication of theorem \ref{qTG}.
-Section \ref{construction} gives the construction of a tree-graded space $\cT{X}$ from a space $X$ satisfying the relative bottleneck property and in section \ref{pfthm1} we prove that $\cT{X}$ is quasi-isometric to $X$ completing the forwards implication of theorem \ref{qTG}.
-The final section (\ref{Conseq}) gives the full proof of Corollaries \ref{MCGtrees} and \ref{RHdim}. \m {\bf Notation:\ }We denote the set of all geodesics in a space $X$ between two points $x$ and $y$ by $\setg{x}{y}$ and call a path $P$ with endpoints $x$ and $y$ a \emph{$K$-slack geodesic} if the length of $P$, $\abs{P}$ is bounded from above by $d(x,y)+K$. \m {\bf Acknowledgements:\ }{\bf Acknowledgements:\ }The author wishes to thank Cornelia Dru\c{t}u for many helpful conversations on the material in this paper, John Mackay and Alessandro Sisto for pointing out the more general version of their theorem and Nicholas Loughlin for the introduction to tikZ.
-The author is grateful for the support of the EPSRC through a D.Phil. student grant and the grant "Geometric and analytic aspects of infinite groups".
+Section \ref{introRBP} gives the precise definition of the relative bottleneck property and proves that it is satisfied by all quasi-trees of spaces constructed from the axiomatisation in \cite{BBF10}.
+We also prove that the property is a quasi-isometry invariant, which completes the reverse implication of Theorem \ref{qTG}.
+Section \ref{construction} gives the construction of a tree-graded space $\cT{X}$ from a space $X$ satisfying the relative bottleneck property and in section \ref{pfthm1} we prove that $\cT{X}$ is quasi-isometric to $X$ completing the forwards implication of Theorem \ref{qTG}.
+The final section (\ref{Conseq}) gives the full proof of Corollaries \ref{MCGtrees} and \ref{RHdim}.